aravindhk/QESummerSchool/Day-5/exercise-4/README.md

     # Run me!
     srun --time=00:10:00 -N 1 --ntasks-per-node=1 --gres=gpu:1 --reservation=qe2019 --pty /bin/bash

-Once the interactive job starts, run and check the output of `./deviceQuery`.
+Once the interactive job starts, run and check the output of:

+    # Run me!
+    ./deviceQuery

 You should see something like this: